Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: Introduction

-To develop a comprehensive theory of the crystalline undulator, one has to understand the behaviour of the electron in a bent crystal channel.
-To study this problem, we have developed a new Monte-Carlo code that allows us to simulate the particle channelling and analyse their trajectories.
-In contrast to other channelling codes \cite{Artru1990,Biryukov1995,Bogdanov}, our algorithm does not use the continuous potential approximation.
-This novel feature is especially beneficial in the case of negatively charged projectiles, which channel in the vicinity of the atomic nuclei, where the continuous potential approximation becomes less accurate.
+Understanding the behavior of charged particles in a bent crystal channel is a necessary step towards developing a comprehensive theory of the crystalline undulator.
+In the present paper, channeling of electrons in a bent silicon crystal is studied using a new Monte-Carlo code ChaS (\textbf{Cha}nneling \textbf{S}imulator).
+The code enables one to simulate channeling of charged particles and analyze their trajectories.
+In contrast to most of other channeling codes \cite{Artru:1990nz,Biryukov:1995hv,Bogdanov_Mathematica_2010,Guidi_2010,Korol:2001ir,Saitoh_code_1985,Taratin_code_1979}, the underlying algorithm is not based on the continuous potential approximation.
+Instead, binary collisions of the projectile with crystal constituents, nuclei and electrons, are simulated.
+This feature may be especially beneficial in the case of negatively charged projectiles, which channel in the vicinity of the atomic nuclei, where using the continuous potential approximation is not well justified.

+The binary collision algorithm is not new in the channeling physics.
+In fact, it has been actively used in the field since 1960s \cite{Robinson1963,Kudrin_code_1973,Andersen:1979qs,Bak:1984fw,Smulders_code_1987}.
+But the previously existing codes consider binary collisions of the projectile with the crystal atoms as whole ignoring incoherent collisions with atomic electrons.
+In contrast, the algorithm of ChaS takes into account collisions of the projectile with target electrons as well as with nuclei.
+This is important for positrons as well as for electrons.
+The absolute contribution of the incoherent scattering by target electrons is expected to be larger in the case of negatively charged projectiles, that have to cross the crystal plane in the process of channeling where the electron density is higher than average.
+But its relative contribution is larger for positively charged projectiles, that channels between the planes and, therefore, are being incoherently scattered mostly by target electrons.

-In the present paper, we restrict our analysis to channels with constant curvature.
-Our results will help one to estimate the reasonable parameters of periodically bent crystal channels and, therefore, will facilitate future simulations and experimental study of the electron-based crystalline undulator.
+The scope of the present paper is restricted to the analysis of channels with constant curvature.
+The results on channeling of 855 MeV electrons in a straight and bent single crystals of silicon along the plane (110) are presented.
+This plane is chosen for the analysis because it can be deformed by growing of Si$_{1-x}$Ge$_x$ crystals \cite{Breese97} with a varying Ge content $x$ \cite{MikkelsenUggerhoj2000,Kostyuk:2013kk}.
+The electron energy corresponds to the conditions of the channeling experiments at Mainz Microtron (Germany) \cite{Backe2008,Backe2011}.
+The results will help one to estimate the reasonable parameters of periodically bent crystal channels and, therefore, will facilitate future simulations and experimental study of the electron-based crystalline undulator.
 Additionally, the results can be useful to developers of crystalline devices for extraction, bending and collimation of electron beams.

-We study the channelling of 855 MeV electrons in a straight and bent single crystal of Silicon along the plane (110).
-This plane is chosen for the analysis because it can be deformed by growing of Si$_{1-x}$Ge$_x$ crystals \cite{Breese97} with a periodically varying Ge content $x$ \cite{MikkelsenUggerhoj2000,Darmstadt01}.
-The electron energy corresponds to the conditions of the channelling experiments at Mainz Microtron (Germany) \cite{Backe2008}.